humemai/agent-room-env-v2-lstm/README.md

 1. python 3.10 or higher.
 1. Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.
-1. Install the `humemai` python package, by running `pip install git+https://github.com/humemai/humemai@main`
-1. Install the `room-env` python package, by running `pip install git+https://github.com/humemai/room-env@main`
+1. Install the requirements by running `pip install -r requirements.txt`

 ## Run training